What is the curse of dimensionality?

 When working with textual data, we often turn text into vectors to get numerical input that can then be passed to a machine learning model.
 Unfortunately, turning text into numbers results in sparse datasets with complicated patterns.
 This results in the “curse of dimensionality”, which is an issue in most NLP solutions.
 To combat this, we often spend more time on feature engineering to reduce the number of features or use more data to increase the size of the data set.

 Finding unexpected elements or events in a dataset requires anomaly detection.
 Anomalies in high-dimensional data frequently display numerous attributes unrelated to their actual nature.

 For example, network traffic is monitored for threats and unusual activity in cyber security.
-But with so much activity originating from so many different sources, it is hard to distinguish “normal” activity from that which is a threat to the system.
+But with so much activity originating from so many different sources, it is hard to distinguish “normal” activity from a threat to the system.

 To maintain the same level of performance in a machine learning model, a slight increase in dimensionality necessitates a significant increase in data volume.
 The opposite is also true.
 If we can reduce the number of features in our data set, we need to train our models on much fewer data.
-So when working on feature selection, it is crucial to stick to a good number of features that don’t lead to the curse of dimensionality.
+So when working on feature selection, it is crucial to stick to many features that don’t lead to the curse of dimensionality.